Grab yourself some new gym gear in Gymshark’s 2022 Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Gymshark Black Friday sale 2022: When does the sale start in the UK and what discounts are available now?
+Gymshark’s Black Friday sale 2022 has officially started – grab some new exercise gear with these deals

-Score big savings on one of the nation’s most popular fitness wear brands
+Score big savings on one of the nation’s most popular fitness brands

-Black Friday is now just right around the corner and is your last chance before christmas to grab a bargain on everything from TVs and laptops, to home appliances, fashion and toys.
+Black Friday is now just right around the corner and it’s your last chance before christmas to grab a bargain on everything from TVs and laptops to home appliances, fashion and toys.

 While the shopping event used to be a one-day bonanza, it has since grown into a month-long affair.
 And this year we’ve already seen a number of retailers, including Currys, Argos, John Lewis & Partners, Dyson and Boots, begin their Black Friday discounts.